JPingAMMS/tidyRnaEdit/README.md

 ## Download the annotation file.

-A curated annotated file is available at [REDIportal](http://srv00.recas.ba.infn.it/atlas/download.htmcl).

-The annotation file with hg38 positions is already to use in this package, namely, the `anno`.
+The annotation file on human (hg38) is already to use in this package, namely, the `anno`.

+You can also use your own annotation files.

+We recommend a well-curated annotated file, which is available at [REDIportal](http://srv00.recas.ba.infn.it/atlas/download.htmcl).

 ## Tutorials with the example data.